Octopus 4x8" Full Range Pair

 The Octopus 4x8" Array is a high fidelity public address speaker design based on the Triton 8" full range and is the first ever regular production PA/large format speaker model from Blumenstein Audio.

 The Octopus is the distillation of everything I know about PA speakers from my part-time career as a pro sound system operator since high school.
 Big sound, and I mean really big sound, can be absolutely beautiful if done correctly.

 Typically, speakers with this wide of a baffle (29”!) are also about the same depth as their width.
-This turns most large format loudspeakers into washer dryer sized household appliances.
+This turns most large format loudspeakers into washer dryer combo sized household appliances.
 The Octopus, however, is only 9 inches deep!
-It can sit in front of most house PA systems without ruffling the soundboard operator’s feathers.
+It can sit in front of most house PA systems and will sound better than the house PA without ruffling the soundboard operator’s feathers.

 You could also put a pair on a mantle or practically anywhere indoors or outdoors and it will still sound good and they will always be making almost too much bass.
 And when the gig is done it can slide into tight spaces during transportation.

 An Octopus cabinet is actually 4 independently braced cabinets internally which isolates each driver into its own tuned chamber.
 This mathematically produces quadruple the efficiency of a single Triton speaker pair - and also has quadruple the power handling and bass output.
 It is the best of both worlds - high efficiency and wide dynamic range.